 - Settlement value of injury and malpractice cases in Prince George’s County

 Fallacy That Jurisdictional Differences in Value Are a Bad Thing

 There is ample evidence that some jurisdictions give larger compensation awards than others.
 This phenomenon is not limited to value differences we see in Baltimore and Prince George’s County in Maryland.
 Every state has jurisdictional differences.
 Just to our north, for example, there is a huge difference in what a Philadelphia jury would award compared to almost anywhere else in the state.

-Everyone says that in a perfect world, you would get the same mone for your injuries and their sequelae regardless of what jurisdiction the injuries occurred.
+Everyone says that in a perfect world, you would get the same monetary compensation for your injuries and their sequelae regardless of what jurisdiction the injuries occurred.
 I disagree.
 Each community should get to decide the amount of money that fairly compensates a victim for her injuries.
 The community should also be the one to set what it believes to be the appropriate safety standards for that jurisdiction.
-I respect that fact that rural jurors in Maryland are going to make you work harder for justice.
+I respect the fact that rural jurors in Maryland will make you work harder for justice.
 The reality is that a good case is a good case anywhere.